Dosage Form: tablet

-Modafinil tablets, USP are indicated to improve wakefulness in adult patients with excessive sleepiness associated with narcolepsy, obstructive sleep apnea (OSA), or shift work disorder (SWD).
+Modafinil tablets are indicated to improve wakefulness in adult patients with excessive sleepiness associated with narcolepsy, obstructive sleep apnea (OSA), or shift work disorder (SWD).

 Limitations of Use

-In OSA, Modafinil tablets, USP are indicated to treat excessive sleepiness and not as treatment for the underlying obstruction.
-If continuous positive airway pressure (CPAP) is the treatment of choice for a patient, a maximal effort to treat with CPAP for an adequate period of time should be made prior to initiating and during treatment with Modafinil tablets, USP for excessive sleepiness.
+In OSA, Modafinil tablets are indicated to treat excessive sleepiness and not as treatment for the underlying obstruction.
+If continuous positive airway pressure (CPAP) is the treatment of choice for a patient, a maximal effort to treat with CPAP for an adequate period of time should be made prior to initiating and during treatment with Modafinil tablets for excessive sleepiness.

 Modafinil Dosage and Administration